 vii.
-Annual Compliance Statement (Section 26)

-The Code requires the annual compliance statement to be submitted on the basis of a twelve month calendar year.
+Anı vii.
+Annual Compliance Statement (Section 26) 10 The Code requires the annual compliance statement to be This proposed amendment appears reasonable submitted on the basis of a twelve month calendar year.
 Some institutions have a financial reporting period which differs from the calendar year and this has caused practical issues for these institutions.
 The misalignment of reporting timelines may unnecessarily increase the administrative burden on the boards of institutions.
-It is proposed to amend this requirement to permit institutions with a non-calendar year financial reporting period to change the submission basis of the annual compliance statement to that of the institution's financial year.

-viii.
-Board responsibilities (Section 13)

-The Central Bank is of the view that the section outlining the responsibilities of the board could be enhanced by providing more detail as to the Central Bank's expectations and has proposed a number of insertions.
+It is proposed to amend this requirement to permit institutions with a non-calendar year financial reporting period to change the submission basis of the annual compliance statement to that of the institution's financial year. viii.
+Bo ard responsibilities (Section 13) 11 The Central Bank is of the view that the section outlining the While the proposed amended wording may be appropriate responsibilities of the board could be enhanced by providing more the practical application of some of the wordings for a quasi- detail as to the Central Bank's expectations and has proposed a captive/low risk institution are difficult to envisage.
+It is number of insertions. obvious that the proposed amendments are written with large institutions in mind.
+For instance a 'remuneration framework' for a quasi-captive employing one person is both disproportionate and inappropriate.